Samsung/tizen-docs/docs/open-source-project/release-notes/tizen-5-0-m2.md

 - Security-manager
   - DB recovery logic has been added.
 - Privilege
-  - The following privileges have been added.
+  - The following privileges have been added:
+    - permission.check
-    - permission.check, updatecontrol.admin
+    - updatecontrol.admin
   - The default web privilege policy has been changed.
-    - From 5.0, web applications should declare media/externalstorage privilege if needed.
+    - From 5.0, web applications must declare media/externalstorage privilege if needed.
 - Default-ac-domains
   - The System::Tools label has been added.
     - This label will be used for system tools.
 - Askuser
   - New API set has been added.
-    - Getting multiple privileges as parameter.
+    - Gets multiple privileges as parameter.
-    - Checking permission of other application.
+    - Checks permission of other application.
 - Security-analyzer
   - The security module guide documents have been added.
-    - Security-manager, Cynara, Privilege
+    - Security-manager, Cynara, and Privilege

 ## Service framework